 Questions?
 Comments?
 Concerns?
 Want more info?
 Want to join your neighbors and get involved to help make this happen?
 Please email:

-Click below to see the proposed MHLD map.
+Click below to see the proposed MHLD map (as of 9/18).
 Final borders may change.
 The areas outlined in gray have been deemed eligible, but are not actively being pursued for MHLD at this time.
 (See FAQ for more about that.)

 Unless Madison Heights becomes a Landmark District…